 A wax heater is not necessary.
 You simply warm the sugar wax in the microwave for 10 seconds at a time until you reach the desired temperature.
 Don’t let it get too hot as you’ll burn yourself.
 Plus the wax strips won’t stick well.
 Yes’ you’ll need fabric strips to remove the hair.
 The sugar mixture works similar to conventional wax in this sense.
 I buy the Moom Hair Removal Kit ($16) which comes with 18 washable, reusable strips and 4 wooden applicators.
 The strips can also be cut down to size.

 To remove the hair from my vajayjay, first I make sure I’m in a comfortable position.
 Which is usually sitting on the closed toilet on top of a towel.
 Sweat will make the process harder so I sprinkle a little cornstarch around my lady bits to keep the area dry.
 I remove the hair from small sections at a time starting at the bikini line.
-Blowing first to make sure it’s cool, I use a wooden spatula to spread a thin layer of sugar wax in the direction of hair growth on the area to be waxed.
+Blowing first to make sure it’s cool, I use a wooden spatula to spread a thin layer of sugar wax against the hair growth on the area to be waxed.
 You don’t want to apply too much as it will make it hard for the fabric strip to adhere.
-Next I place the fabric strip over the thin layer of wax, press it down gently and pat, hold the skin taut, then snatch it off in the opposite direction of hair growth.
+Next I place the fabric strip over the thin layer of wax, press it down gently and pat, hold the skin taut, then snatch it off in the direction of hair growth.

 Yes it hurts as much as it sounds like it does.
 But after a few strips you don’t feel it as much.
 If the wax isn’t warm enough or you apply too much then you won’t get a smooth pull, and you’ll have to go over the area again.
 This is not fun as things can get pretty sticky.
 My hair is very coarse so I always end up having to repeat areas.